-- the apprentice must meet the 15 standards required by the Care Quality Commission (as set out in the Care Certificate). - the apprentice must have achieved level 2 English and maths. - the apprentice must complete a Level 5 regulated occupational Competence qualification. - the apprentice must have completed a reflective journal.
+- the apprentice must meet the 15 standards required by the Care Quality Commission (as set out in the Care Certificate). - the apprentice must have achieved level 2 English and maths.
+The requirements for English and maths are mandatory for all apprentices aged between 16-18 at the start of their apprenticeship training.
+The requirements for English and maths are optional for apprentices aged 19+ at the start of their apprenticeship training. - the apprentice must complete a Level 5 regulated occupational Competence qualification. - the apprentice must have completed a reflective journal.
 The reflective accounts must be written in the final 3 months of the apprenticeship prior to gateway.
 Other supporting evidence submitted can be utilised from any point of the onprogramme learning.
 Both form the reflective journal and this must be collated in the final 3 months of the apprenticeship prior to gateway.
 The highest quality evidence is most likely to be generated towards the end of the on-programme period. - the apprentice must have gathered their organisation's policies and procedures as requested by Highfield.
-For guidance, a list of examples has been provided below. - Raising safeguarding and protection concerns - o Confidentiality, duty of care, duty of candour and disclosure - o Escalation/reporting of changes to an individual's health - Safe supply and management of stock - o Cleaning, disinfecting and disposal of materials and equipment
+For guidance, a list of examples has been provided below. - Raising safeguarding and protection concerns - o Confidentiality, duty of care, duty of candour and disclosure

+- Escalation/reporting of changes to an individual's health - Safe supply and management of stock - Cleaning, disinfecting and disposal of materials and equipment - o Reporting of incidents, errors or near misses

-- Reporting of incidents, errors or near misses This list is not definitive.
-The policies and procedures may already be included as part of the portfolio of evidence. - the line manager (employer) must be confident that the apprentice has developed all the knowledge, skills and behaviours defined in the apprenticeship standard and that the apprentice is competent in performing their role.
+This list is not definitive.
+The policies and procedures may already be included as part of the portfolio of evidence.

+- the line manager (employer) must be confident that the apprentice has developed all the knowledge, skills and behaviours defined in the apprenticeship standard and that the apprentice is competent in performing their role.
 To ensure this, the apprentice must attend a formal meeting with their employer to complete the gateway readiness report. - the apprentice and the employer should then engage with Highfield to agree a plan and schedule for each assessment activity to ensure all components can be completed within a 3-month end-assessment window.
 The assessment plan does not specify an assessment window for this standard.
 Highfield suggests a 3-month assessment window that starts from the attempt of the first activity.
 Further information about the gateway process is covered later in this kit.